rage/programming-23/data/part-10/3-oo-programming-techniques.md

 After this section

-- You will be familiar with some of the different uses for the variable name self
+- You will be familiar with some of the different uses for the variable name `self`
 - You will know how to overload operators in your own classes
 - You will be able to create an iterable class

 </text-box>

 A class can contain a method which returns an object of the very same class.
-For example, below we have the class `Product`, whose method `product_on_sale` returns a new Product object with the same name as the original but with a price which is 25% lower:
+For example, below we have the class `Product`, whose method `product_on_sale` returns a new Product object with the same name as the original but with a price which is 25 % lower:

 ```python
 class Product: